 “I defy anyone to say they took change off the top of the backboard,".
 "I could.
 Someone would put a quarter up and I'd snatch it down.
 I've heard stories about Jackie Jackson doing it, but I've never seen anyone (but himself) come close,".
 Wilt Chamberlain

 Wilt Chamberlain Real Vertical Jump Height

 From the footage you just saw it is is safe to assume that Wilt Chamberlain had a max vertical jump of around 35-40 inches.

 However, this does not take anything away from the legend that was Wilt Chamberlain.

 He was still, by all accounts the strongest NBA player to ever live.

 In his prime he lifted Arnold Schwarzenegger up with one arm.

 So how did Wilt Chamberlain jump so high?

 Well he was obviously genetically gifted.

-He also spent a lot of time lifting weights to become a more explosive athlete.
+He also spent a lot of time lifting weights to allow him to jump higher.